PIK-LPJmL/lpjmlkit/paper.md

 development cycles, that affect operability.
 These models therefore often lack simple and reliable interfaces that are also FAIR [@wilson_best_2014; @barker_introducing_2022].
-LPJmL is a well-established dynamic global vegetation, hydrological and crop model, widely used in the scientific community.
+LPJmL is a well-established dynamic global vegetation model (DGVM), widely used in the scientific community.
+A DGVM simulates potential vegetation shifts and associated biogeochemical and hydrological cycles in response to changes in climate.
+DGVMs are typically used to simulate the effects of future climate change on natural vegetation and its carbon and water cycles.

-LPJmL has been used for more than a decade and was employed by researchers to conduct numerous studies in various research areas related to the terrestrial biosphere.
+In this context LPJmL has been used for more than a decade and was employed by researchers to conduct numerous studies in various research areas related to the terrestrial biosphere.
 To this end, the original DGVM LPJ [@Sitch2003] was extended by adding an improved representation of the hydrological cycle [@gerten_terrestrial_2004],